btcopenstamp/src-721/README.md

 3. If the price is not 0, the mint transaction should include an output whose amount is equal to or greater than the price to the recipient.

-4. For images with the same traits, the number can't exceed NUM.
-Count(sha256(JSON.stringify(ts))) <= NUM, except in the case of Random Traits Allocation mode.

-5. If mode=1 or wl=1(Whitelist Sale or Authorized Traits Allocation), the signature (sig) in the mint json must be unique.
+4. If mode=1 or wl=1(Whitelist Sale or Authorized Traits Allocation), the signature (sig) in the mint json must be unique, or signature can be omitted with a dust input from the owner/operator

-6. If mode=1(Authorized Traits Allocation), then the sender needs to either be the operator or the mint json has a correctly signature signed(sha256(num+JSON.stringify(ts)+userAddress)).
+5. If mode=1(Authorized Traits Allocation), then the sender needs to either be the operator or the mint json has a correctly signature signed(sha256(JSON.stringify(ts)+userAddress)).

-7. If mode=0 and wl=1(Whitelist Sale with Random Traits Allocation), then the sender needs to either be the operator or the mint json has a correctly signature signed(sha256(userAddress)).
+6. If mode=0 and wl=1(Whitelist Sale with Random Traits Allocation), then the sender needs to either be the operator or the mint json has a correctly signature signed(sha256(userAddress)).

 ## SRC-721 Token Requirements

-1. Tokens must be 1-5 characters in length.
+1. Tokens must be 1-10 characters in length.

 2. Allowed characters:
    a.
 Any word character (alphanumeric characters and underscores)